Virginia Civil Procedure

 Virginia civil procedure is the body of law that sets out the rules and standards that Virginia courts follow when adjudicating civil lawsuits (as opposed to procedures in criminal law matters).
 Professor W. Hamilton Bryson is the preeminent master and legal scholar on Virginia Civil Procedure.
 Many commentators particularly equate him with the "scholars and lords chancellors of old."

 The Virginia Court System

 The Virginia court consists of four levels of courts: the Supreme Court of Virginia, the Court of Appeals of Virginia, the Virginia Circuit Court, and the Virginia General District Court.
 In addition, magistrates serve as judicial officers with authority to issue various types of processes.

+Procedural evolution

+Like the other Thirteen Colonies, Virginia originally adopted a system of common law procedure borrowed from English law, including the forms of action.
+However, Virginia never adopted the system of code pleading proposed by David Dudley Field II to abolish the forms of action.
+Instead, Virginia developed early on the "motion for judgment", a motion which operated like a pleading.
+In 1732, a statute was enacted which allowed the secretary of the colony or a county clerk to go into a local trial court and upon a motion "demand judgment" for certain fees which the county sheriff had failed to collect.
+This simple procedure was slowly extended over the next two centuries to one kind of action after another in piecemeal fashion.
+Thus, Virginia's unique system of "motion pleading" gradually supplanted the forms of action and traditional common law procedure.

+Like other states, Virginia authorized the state supreme court to promulgate court rules governing civil procedure, and the Supreme Court of Appeals promulgated a comprehensive set of Rules of Court which became effective on February 1, 1950.
+By that point in time, the Virginia motion for judgment had so thoroughly replaced the forms of action that no one missed them when the statutory authorization for their use was deleted in 1954.

 Personal Jurisdiction in Virginia

 For a court in Virginia to have personal jurisdiction over a defendant, Virginia statutory requirements must be met and federal Constitutional limits must be complied with.

 Virginia statutory requirements for personal jurisdiction

 Virginia statutes allow for in personam jurisdiction over defendants who (1) reside in Virginia, (2) are served with process in Virginia, or (3) whose acts trigger Virginia's Long Arm Statute.